hadimalik12/censys_take_home_exercise_data_internship/README.md

-# MySQL Scanner (Censys Internship Take-Home Exercise)
+# MySQL Scanner (Censys Data Internship Take-Home Exercise)

 This Go program detects whether **MySQL** is running on a specified host and port by performing a **single handshake read** over TCP — no authentication or login required.
 It parses key fields (protocol version, server version, connection ID, etc.) directly from the MySQL wire protocol.